Ishtar Gate: Controversy and attempted repatriation

 The acquisition of the Ishtar Gate by the Pergamon Museum is surrounded in controversy as the gate was excavated as part of the excavation of Babylon, and immediately shipped off to Berlin where it remains to this day.
 The government of Iraq has petitioned the German government to return the gate many times, notably in 2002 as well as in 2009.
 The Ishtar Gate is frequently used as a prime example in the debate regarding repatriating artifacts of cultural significance to countries affected by war and whether these pieces of material culture are better off in a safer environment where they could be preserved.
 The example in the case of the Ishtar Gate is concerning its safety in the aftermath of the Iraq War, and whether or not the gate would be safer remaining at the Pergamon Museum where it was damaged by bombs in World War II.

+Tol-e Ajori

+In 2011 a joint Italian-Iranian archeological team discovered the ruins of a monumental gate at the site of Tol-e Ajori, 3 kilometers west of the Achaemenid capital of Persepolis in the region of Fars Province in Iran.
+The gateway measures 30 by 40 meters and features many similarities to the Ishtar gate in terms of both plan and decoration.
+While the gate is in much worse condition than the Ishtar Gate, fragments of glazed bricks show identical motifs like the aurochs and the mušḫuššu.
+The overall design of the gate seems to resemble the inner portion of the Ishtar gate, although scaled up and with some notable changes in design to accommodate the larger size.
+The gate is dated to the mid-to-late sixth century BCE, and was presumably abandoned after the end of the Achaemenid Period.